BainBrain70/CSSE-370-Internet-Programming/log.md

 Additional Notes: I addressed the comments that you left on the first few Project Phases and corrected the errors that you indicated.
 I am hoping that I can get some of the points back that I lost on the first few project Phases.
 Over all I did my best to torubleshoot the errors and complete the Project Phase objectives as close to the specifications as possible.
+Also I sent you an email,showing that i did complete project 3 I just forgot to upload the screen shot of it to github.